Here is the full TV schedule for this year's UEFA Euro 2020 championship

-Euro 2020 TV Schedule 2021: When is Portugal vs France?
+Euro 2020 TV Schedule 2021: When is England vs Germany?
 Every kick off time, all fixtures and how to watch

 Here is a full comprehensive list of the tournaments fixtures, and how to watch.